 - Climate: If you reside in a hotter climate, you'll need a more powerful air conditioner compared to a homeowner living in a cooler climate.

 - Number of windows: Windows frequently let in heat, in particular when they're south-facing or not well-insulated.

 - Number of residents: More people in the house produce greater body heat, which could impact your cooling needs.

 - Present HVAC system: The size and effectiveness of your current system can provide a place to start for deciding what you need.

 Because the size of your air conditioner is so critical to your home’s comfort, you will probably want a professional opinion.
 At Willco Air Conditioning, Refrigeration & Heating Inc., we take the time to fully understand your family’s lifestyle, comfort needs and the many other variables such as your home’s design and size.
 This attention to detail and focus on customer service is why Willco Air Conditioning, Refrigeration & Heating Inc. is known for superb air conditioning installation in Branchville.

 5. How Much Does an Air Conditioner Cost?

-6. What Causes an Air Conditioner to Freeze Up?
+6. Why Do Air Conditioners Freeze Up?